TomoGuide/TomoGuide.github.io/docs/01-some-words-cryo-et/index.md

 ---
 ## Sub-Tomogram Averaging

-parent: "Some Words about Cryo-Electron Tomography"
----

-# Sub-Tomogram Averaging

 Cryo-ET can achieve higher resolution through **sub-tomogram averaging (STA)**, where repeated structures (e.g., ribosomes, viral spikes) are extracted from tomograms and aligned.